alijqadir/sipeg-hugo/content/programs/china-corner.md

 ---
-title: "China Corner"
+title: China Corner
-summary: "Tracking China’s footprint in Pakistan’s economy, security, and technology corridors, and its implications for regional strategy."
+summary: ""
-icon: "globe-hemisphere-east"
+icon: globe-hemisphere-east
-icon_text: "CHN"
+icon_text: CHN
-focus_key: "china-corner"
+focus_key: china-corner
-categories: ["China Corner"]
+categories:
-topics: ["China", "CPEC", "Belt and Road"]
+  - China Corner
+topics:
+  - China
+  - CPEC
+  - Belt and Road
-weight: 7
+weight: ""
 ---

-We examine China’s policy signals, investment flows, and defense cooperation with Pakistan, connecting them to broader Indo-Pacific competition and Pakistan’s strategic choices.
+China's rise and changing dynamics of cooperative to competitive relations with the U.S are re-shaing the world order.
+We analyze China’s policy signals, investment flows, defense and security policies, particularly the Belt and Road Initiative(BRI).China- Pakistan Economic Corridor (CPEC) and broadly its linakges with the U.S  Indo-Pacific strategy and Pakistan’s strategic interests and future direction.